Reminder & Thank You Emails

 Qtip: If you are sending a distribution to a segment, contacts must remain in the segment to get a reminder email.
 If they are removed from the segment they won’t receive reminder emails.

-If your reminder emails haven’t been sent yet, you can see the Scheduled status to the right of the block and the exact send time to the left.
-You can also edit the reminder message and send time by clicking on the dropdown and choosing Edit.
+Reminders will appear as separate distributions within the Emails tab.
+If your reminder emails haven’t been sent yet, they will have a Scheduled status to the right.
+You can edit the reminder message and send time by clicking the 3 dot menu to the right and choosing Edit.

 Attention: If you pause response collection prior to the scheduled time of your reminder email, the scheduled reminders will not send.